Help for the breeder

 - the sale of droppings produced by your horses

 - the sale of items from your inventory items to the store

 - use a pass to credit your reserve

 > 5.2 - Your breeding farm

 Breeding farms allow you to regroup horses that belong to you, whoever their breeders are.

-You can have one breeding farm for every 60 days of seniority, with a maximum of 5 breeding farms.
+You can register an extra breeding farm per 60 days of seniority up to a maximum of 5 breeding farms.

 By subscribing to a Pegasus account, you can register up to 50 breeding farms.
 Additionally, you can regroup all these breeding farms under 5 categories, each with its own colour, in order to find them more easily.Affixes